Nuclei-Software/nuclei-sdk/doc/source/overview.rst

 Introduction
 ------------

-The **Nuclei Software Development Kit (SDK)** is an open-source embedded software platform to speed up the software development of SoCs based on Nuclei N/NX Processors(except N100 series).
+The **Nuclei Software Development Kit (SDK)** is an open-source software platform to speed up the software development of SoCs based on Nuclei Processor Cores.

 This Nuclei SDK is built based on the |NMSIS|, user can access all the APIs provided by |NMSIS| and also the APIs that provided by Nuclei SDK which mainly for on-board